ali-rivera/MLBook/README.md

-# Foundations of Machine Learning Book
+# Foundations of Machine Learning DS 3021 Syllabus

 ## Your Foundations of Machine Learning Tour Guides: